-- A. A highly efficient method is available. - Pest has unique characteristics and sample does not require dissection or additional preparation.
+A. A highly efficient method is available.

-- B. A moderately efficient method is available. - Identification can be performed by a Domestic Identifier (does not need to be routed to taxonomic expert).
-Sample does not require dissection or additional preparation.
+- Pest has unique characteristics and sample does not require dissection or additional preparation. - If A, keep on ranked list. - B. A moderately efficient method is available. - Identification can be performed by a Domestic Identifier (does not need to be routed to taxonomic expert).
+Sample does not require dissection or additional preparation. - If B, keep on ranked list.